 - 1 cinnamon stick , (or ½ teaspoon cinnamon powder)

 - ½ teaspoon turmeric powder

 - ½ teaspoon salt, (add more according to your liking)

 - ⅛ teaspoon kashmiri pepper powder, (OPTIONAL or skip or use a combination of paprika and a pinch of cayenne pepper)

 - 6 cardamon pods

 - Combine rice, water, cinnamon, turmeric, cumin, cloves, salt, and (optional) chili powder in a regular pot or instant pot.
 Stir to combine.#Option 1 - Cook on Stove: bring the mixture to a boil over medium heat.
-Reduce the heat to a simmer, cover the pot, and cook for 15 minutes or until the water is absorbed and rice is fluffy. #Option 2- Instant Pot: cook for 3 minutes on manual at high pressure.
-Once the cooking cycle is completed, allow the pressure naturally release for 10 minutes.Transfer the cooked rice to a baking sheet, allow it to cool down at room temperature.
+Reduce the heat to a simmer, cover the pot, and cook for 10 minutes or until the water is absorbed and the rice is fluffy.
+Turn off the heat then leave it for 10 minutes, covered. #Option 2- Instant Pot: cook for 3 minutes on manual at high pressure.
+Once the cooking cycle is completed, allow the pressure naturally release for 10 minutes.Transfer the cooked rice to a baking sheet, and allow it to cool down at room temperature.

-- Heat oil in a skillet or Instant Pot.
+- Heat the oil in a skillet or Instant Pot.
 Cook sliced onion for about 4-5 minutes or until translucent.
-Add cardamon seeds, and cumin.
+Add the cardamom seeds and cumin.
 Continue cooking for about 3 minutes.Add the cooked rice back into the pot.
 Cook and stir the rice for a few minutes, until lightly toasted.
-Remove from the heat and fluff with a fork before serving.
+Transfer the rice to a platter.